 Like trying to shower with a toddler banging on the door, finding the perfect gift for the dad who already has everything can feel nearly impossible.
 There are just so many options out there.
-Thousands of tools, tech, kitchen appliances, and clothes that don’t make him look dumpy — they all await online.
+Thousands of useful tools, cool tech, kitchen appliances, and unique clothes that don’t make him look dumpy — they all await online.

 So, how do you find good gifts for dad that’s both unique and useful, something he’ll not only like but actually love?
 For our 2022 list of best gifts for dads, we’ve curated products that we can say with confidence stand out from the rest of the pack.
 We guarantee you’ll find something here to make him smile, laugh, and feel cool, or, at least, appreciated this holiday season.
 Letting him shower uninterrupted might be a nice gift, too.